 USA

 Regarding protections of EESS (passive) and modifications to Resolution 750 (Rev. WRC-15), this proposal specifically proposes changes to both GSO and NGSO FSS earth station out of band emission limits as studies have shown that GSO FSS systems alone cause exceedance to the EESS (passive) protection criteria and that in order to allow the aggregate interference from both GSO and NGSO FSS earth stations emission to meet this criteria modifications to both limits are needed.
-This proposal tracks closely with Method A of Issue 1 and Option B of Issue 2 in the draft CPM Report, leaving the specific values for GSO and NGSO systems as TBD for further analysis.
+This proposal tracks with Method A of Issue 1 and Option B of Issue 2 in the draft CPM Report, developing resolutions that contain both the calculation procedures and reference links for sharing between non-GSO systems and GSO networks and leaving the specific values for GSO and NGSO systems as TBD for further analysis of protection of EESS (passive) systems.
 Since recognizing i) of Resolution 159 (WRC-15) states that potential revisions to the protection of passive services will be impractical to apply to GSO FSS networks that are operational, planned for near term operation or filed, the proposed changes would not apply to any GSO systems whose complete notification information was received by the bureau before [January 1, 2020].

 Canada: